 Taxis are usually easy to find in cities but may need to be pre-booked via phone in smaller towns.
-There has been a surge in popularity of apps such as Hailo and Uber.
-Hailo is most popular in Ireland and operates around the country, while Uber is based only in Dublin as yet.
-By registering a credit or debit card with the app, you can book and pay for cabs without taking out your wallet.
+The service MyTaxi, is a convenient way to book a taxi, by registering a credit or debit card with the app, you can book and pay for cabs without taking out your wallet.

 Irish Rail is the national rail system which runs a number of different rail services throughout the country.
 Intercity Trains provide fast, comfortable cross-country service and typically run hourly.